-UW-Madison is committed to providing a welcoming environment that enables all students, faculty and staff to thrive.
+UW-Madison is committed to creating a welcoming environment that enables all students, faculty and staff to thrive.
+We continue to work toward this goal.
 Individuals and groups from across campus have embraced this challenge and devoted significant time and energy to moving the campus forward.
-These efforts build on work begun through the campus Diversity Framework and its implementation plan, R.E.E.L.
+These efforts build on the campus Diversity Framework and its implementation plan, R.E.E.L.
 Change.
 This page highlights several key initiatives, but is not intended to be an exhaustive list of all campus efforts.

-Here’s some of what we’ve accomplished during the fall:
+Here’s some of what we’ve accomplished since January:

 These actions build on steps UW-Madison has taken over the past several years that have improved recruitment and retention of students of color and expanded need-based aid.
 Among the outcomes that have improved:

-- Over the last decade, we’ve gone from 11 percent students of color to 15 percent.
+- Over the last decade, enrollment of students of color has increased from 12 percent to nearly 16 percent.

-- We’ve gone from 15 percent faculty of color to nearly 20 percent.
+- Faculty of color have increased from 15 percent to nearly 21 percent.

-- Our retention rate (freshmen returning for sophomore year) is now above 95 percent among both historically underrepresented students and all other students — we’ve closed the retention gap that used to exist.
-The School of Education is developing resources and training opportunities to support faculty in leading high-quality classroom discussions on diversity and inclusion.
+- The retention rate (freshmen returning for sophomore year) is now above 95 percent among both historically underrepresented students and all other students, closing the retention gap that used to exist.

-- Graduation rates among all of our students have been increasing, but they are increasing faster among historically underrepresented students, which means we’ve made substantial progress on the graduation gap as well.
-Last spring we were cited as a university that has made some of the best progress in reducing graduation gaps.
+- Graduation rates among all of our students have been increasing, and they are increasing faster among historically underrepresented students.
+In 2015, UW-Madison was cited as a university that has made some of the best progress in reducing graduation gaps.